mdmtk/docs/edge/source/guide/csp/dhcpoptionmgr.md

 >This parm allows you to control whether a request for a TFTP Server Name will be sent by the DHCP Client to the DHCP Server in the DHCP Request.
 When requested, the DHCP Server will return the TFTP Server Name to the device in the DHCP Acknowledgment.

 >**Note:** The DHCP Client does not automatically use the TFTP Server Name to perform any file transfers or configuration.
-To configure a device using TFTP, the TFTP Server Name would need to be acquired using the DhcpOptionsMgr Feature Type and then provided to a TFTP Client that could perform the transfer of one or more files and then perform any desired configuration using those files.
+To configure a device using TFTP, the TFTP Server Name would need to be acquired using the DhcpOptionMgr Feature Type and then provided to a TFTP Client that could perform the transfer of one or more files and then perform any desired configuration using those files.

 <div class="parm-table">
  <table>